mLihs/svg-bem/README.md

-# SVGO Compressor
+# SVGO BEM

 A Plugin that compresses SVG assets using SVGO, right when you export them.
-This Plugin *requires* Sketch 3.8.
+This Plugin *requires* Sketch 52

 ## Install